aws-samples/mask-rcnn-tensorflow/infra/docker/README.md

 # Using Docker
 The ec2 instance must have the training data available at ~/data.
-You also need to have docker and nvidia-docker installed on the AMI.
+You also need to have Nvidia driver, docker and nvidia-docker installed on the AMI.

+## To run with single node
 ### Build container
 - To use our docker image, run `docker pull fewu/mask-rcnn-tensorflow:master-latest`
 - To build your own image (it will be slow), run